znovoa/CSC270-work/README.md

 Status: In Progress

+## Bibliography
 *The Ladies' Paradise*, Émile Zola.
-Translated without abridgment from the 50th French edition.
+Translated without abridgment from the 80th French edition.
+London: Vizetelly And Company, 1886.

-## Bibliography
+Émile Zola was a 19th century French political activist, critic, and novelist.

+The Ladies' Paradise is a novel set in a department store, a mid 19th century development in retail.
+Zola used a real store as inspiration for the workings of his fictional store.
+This is the 11th novel in Zola's Rougon-Macquart series, a series that looked at how environment and heredity affected a family in the span of the Second French Empire, the environment in this novel being a department store.

+The file in `text/Ladies_Paradise.cex` is intended for machine-processing and is validated in regards to character-set and spelling.

+A human-readable HTML site made from the `.cex` file can be found in `html/`.
+The scripts that generated these HTML pages can be found in `/src/main/scala`

 ## Using Scripts to Validate, Reproduce, and Analyze
 Everything in this repository should be reproducible.
 It is a project using Scala code.